TanviGadage/DataAnalysisProjectSQL/README.md

 03. Which products/departments are more popular than others?
 04. What types of customers are there and how do their behaviors differ?
 05. How often do customers return to Instacart?
-Are there differences in ordering habits based on a customer’s loyalty status?
+06. Are there differences in ordering habits based on a customer’s loyalty status?
-Are there differences in ordering habits based on a customer’s region?
+07. Are there differences in ordering habits based on a customer’s region?
-Is there a connection between age and family status in terms of ordering habits?
+08.Is there a connection between age and family status in terms of ordering habits?
 What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family status?
 What are the differences in ordering habits of different customer profiles?
 # Data